 Can doctors legally prescribe unapproved peptides?

 Off-label prescribing is legal for licensed physicians.
 However, since the 2023 FDA changes, many peptides cannot be compounded by pharmacies.
 Doctors can prescribe FDA-approved peptides off-label, but not peptides that are completely unapproved or banned from compounding.
+The September 2024 settlement has created potential pathways for some of these peptides to return to compounding, pending PCAC review.

 What’s the penalty for selling peptides illegally?

 Selling unapproved peptides as therapeutic drugs can result in FDA warning letters, seizure of products, fines, and criminal charges.
 The FDA has increased enforcement against companies making false claims or selling banned substances for human use.
+In 2025, the FDA expanded its Import Alert 66-78 list to include 12 additional unapproved peptides.

 Are peptide supplements legal?